sdsou/PSSD-Project/README.md

 Hi, this is Shoaib

-trying to make an edit
+trying to make an edit.